Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 @subsubsection occt_ocaf_3_4_5 Removing an attribute from a label

-To remove an attribute from a label, you use TDF_Label::Forget with the GUID of the deleted attribute.
-To remove all attributes of a label, TDF_Label::ForgetAll.
+To remove an attribute from a label, you use *TDF_Label::Forget* with the GUID of the deleted attribute.
+To remove all attributes of a label, *TDF_Label::ForgetAll*.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 current.Forget(TDataStd_Integer::GetID());
 // integer attribute is now not attached to current label